 08.03 Coordination of Follow-up Actions

-The focal point for working-level discussions within the NRC for follow-up actions will be the Panel and the Vice .
+The focal point for working-level discussions within the NRC for follow-up actions will be the Panel Chair and the Vice Chair.
 These individuals should coordinate participation in conference calls, Panel meetings, and management discussions.
 They will ensure that the RA, the Director of NRR, and appropriate NRC staff and management are involved in these discussions, when appropriate.

 0350-09 RECORDS